DEFT: Differentiable Automatic Test Pattern Generation: Experiments

-Note that this experiment setup is deliberately designed to benchmark the core ATPG engine on the most challenging faults, which dominate the test pattern count in practice.
-Our goal is to evaluate a new ATPG \textit{paradigm}, not a feature-complete, product-level ATPG \textit{flow}.
-A full-flow comparison would be dominated by trivial faults and by highly-engineered features orthogonal to our contribution.
-HTD faults capture a true computational bottleneck in ATPG, thus enabling a fair and focused comparison.
+This experiment demonstrates that DEFT can be inserted into a standard ATPG flow with minimal disruption.
+At the same time, the setup is deliberately designed to benchmark the core ATPG engine on the most challenging faults, since HTD faults dominate test-pattern count in practice and represent a true computational bottleneck in ATPG.
+Our goal is to evaluate a new ATPG \textit{paradigm}, rather than a feature-complete, product-level ATPG \textit{flow}; a full-flow comparison would be dominated by trivial faults and by highly-engineered features orthogonal to our contribution.
+We therefore view this integration as an initial deployment path: with tighter support from existing ATPG infrastructure, such as in-tool fault grouping, DEFT can potentially evolve beyond the HTD setting studied here and serve as an alternative ATPG engine.